Putting an effective ecommerce shipping strategy in place is one of the most impactful steps you can take to grow your business online.

 The Holy Grail of a Profitable Ecommerce Shipping Strategy

-Pitney Bowes published their 2015 Holiday Shipping Survey in the last week and it makes for an interesting reading.
+Pitney Bowes’ 2015 Holiday Shipping Survey is still a relevant read for those working on their shipping strategies.
 Here are some of the more relevant and poignant points:

 - 93% of consumers say shipping options are an important factor in their online shopping experience (up a massive 24% from 2014)

 - 88% said that free shipping with 5-7 day delivery time is more attractive than paying a fee for 1-2 day faster delivery

 - 3 in 5 consumers have increased their total spend in the past to qualify for free shipping